 Featured Poems of the Week:

-In honor of all the various celebrations of coffee, I have posted Emmett Lee Dickinson's "The hours that disappeared are back" as one of our Featured Poems of the Week.
-Dickinson's poem inspired his third cousin Emily to pen her poem "The ones that disappeared are back," our other Featured Poem.
+In recognition of President Musk's work to dismantle and destroy our government, I offer Emmett Lee Dickinson's "The Goon and Frog contented" as one of our Featured Poems of the Week.
+Dickinson's poem inspired third-cousin Emily to pen her poem, "The Sun and Fog contested," our other Featured Poem.

 By Emmett Lee Dickinson: